Small Deviations for Time-Changed Brownian Motions and Applications to Second-Order Chaos: Applications to second order chaos

 and

 as $n\rightarrow\infty$ and (\ref{e.qv}) follows.

 \end{proof}

-More general integrals of the form above are studied in \cite{DriverGordina2008} in the context of Brownian motions on infinite-dimensional Lie groups, and the above proposition should be compared with Proposition 4.1 of that reference.
+More general integrals of the form above are considered in \cite{DriverGordina2008}, in the context of Brownian motions on certain infinite-dimensional Lie groups, and the above proposition is a special case of Proposition 4.1 of that reference.
+In particular, processes like the $Z_t$ defined in Proposition \ref{p.Mn} appear as the central component of hypoelliptic Brownian motions on infinite-dimensional Heisenberg groups with one-dimensional center, and more generally as a term in Brownian motions on infinite-dimensional nilpotent Lie groups.

 We give the following basic example of the type of process $Z$ we study here.

 \begin{example} Let $q=\{q_j\}_{j=1}^\infty\in\ell^1(\mathbb{R}^+)$ and set